Manila Police District: Martial law to the present

 On September 21, 1972, president Ferdinand Marcos declared martial law in the country and created the Integrated National Police, with the Philippine Constabulary as its nucleus.
 On December 20, 1974, James Barbers was appointed Superintendent (Police Chief) of the Western Police District (WPD).
 Metropolitan Police Force (MPF).
 On February 26, 1986, Marcos was overthrown after the People Power Revolution.
 A few months later, Alfredo Lim was appointed chief and increased the number of precincts from six to ten.
 Lim would later be director of the National Bureau of Investigation, Mayor of Manila and Senator.
 In 1990, the Interior and Local Government Act 1990.was promulgated, that created the Philippine National Police, absorbing the Philippine Constabulary.
-Other notable names who had been named as WPD chief are Hermogenes Ebdane on November 5, 1993, and Avelino Razon on June 16, 1996 and December 20, 1999.
+Other notable names who had been named as WPD chief are Hermogenes Ebdane on November 5, 1993, and Avelino Razon on June 16, 1996, and December 20, 1999.
 The two were later named chiefs of the PNP.

 On July 20, 2005, the WPD reverted to their former name back to the Manila Police District.

+Anniversary commemoration

+The anniversary of the Manila police force was celebrated on July 31 until the early 1980s when records showed that it was actually on January 9.

+The issue of changing the foundation date began when Brig.
+Gen. James Barbers, then WPD superintendent, had read the 1933 book Philippine Police System and Its Problems, called Miguel Parungao, historian and curator of the Manila Metropolitan Police Museum, who was able to confirm the information by finding the document of Act No. 70.
+It also confirmed the fact that MacArthur, not Curry, was the first Manila police chief.

+This was eventually resolved by top law enforcement officials when WPD, under the leadership of P/Brig.
+Gen. Narciso Cabrera, observed for the first time the actual foundation on January 9, 1983.